-All proposals, preliminary proposals, applications, Letters of Intent (LOI), “white-papers,” supplemental funding requests, and grant award revisions must be processed through the Office of Sponsored Programs (OSP).
+All proposals, preliminary proposals, applications, Letters of Intent (LOI), white-papers, supplemental funding requests, and grant award revisions must be processed through the Office of Sponsored Programs (OSP).

-- Read the complete funding opportunity announcement (FOA), request for proposal (RFP) or solicitation to determine if you and Merrimack are eligible to apply and what documentation is required for submission.
+- Read the complete funding opportunity announcement (FOA), request for proposal (RFP), or solicitation to determine if you and Merrimack are eligible to apply and what documentation is required for submission.

-- Forward a copy of the FOA, RFP or solicitation to email@example.com and set up a meeting to discuss your project.
+- Forward a copy of the FOA, RFP, or solicitation to email@example.com and set up a meeting to discuss your project.

-All College and externally sponsored projects involving research with human subjects are within the jurisdiction of Merrimack College’s Institutional Review Board.
+All College and externally sponsored projects involving research with human subjects are within the jurisdiction of Merrimack College’s Institutional Review Board (IRB).
 It is the responsibility of all members of the Merrimack community to seek support from the IRB with their research.
 Proposals involving human-subject research may be required to file their IRB application prior to proposal submission.
 Any exceptions to this requirement should be discussed with OSP on a case-by-case basis.
 IRB approval is not required for proposal submission.

-OSP requires a minimum of 14 business days prior to the submission due date to review and edit any proposal documentation as required by the sponsor/funder, and attain the required Provost and CFO approvals.
+OSP requires a minimum of 14 business days prior to the submission due date to review and edit any proposal documentation required by the sponsor/funder, and to attain the required Provost and CFO approvals.

 Once the OSP Proposal Routing Form (with all of the respective signatures) is completed, the proposal may be submitted.
 The signatures on the OSP Proposal Routing Form constitute the institutional approval needed for all proposals.

 Proposals submitted without going through the above process and are awarded, may be declined.

 Please contact OSP if you have any questions or concerns about getting the proposal process started: email@example.com.